awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-inspector-assessmenttemplate.md

  `Fn::GetAtt` returns a value for a specified attribute of this type\.
 The following are the available attributes and sample return values\.

 `Arn`
-The Amazon Resource Name \(ARN\) that specifies the assessment template that is created\.
+The Amazon Resource Name \(Arn\) that specifies the assessment template that is created\.

 For more information about using `Fn::GetAtt`, see [Fn::GetAtt](intrinsic-function-reference-getatt.md)\.